graphql-community/graphql-directive-rest/README.md

 I would love to see your contribution. ❤️

-For local development (and testing) is all you have to do just yarn and then yarn dev.
-This will start the Apollo server and next you are ready to contributing :tada:
+For local development (and testing), all you have to do is to run `yarn` and then `yarn dev`.
+This will start the Apollo server and you are ready to contribute :tada:

-Run yarn test (try `--watch` flag) for unit tests (we using Jest)
+Run yarn test (try `--watch` flag) for unit tests (we are using Jest)

 ## LICENSE